 2.6 Changes during the Accreditation Process

 It is recognised that accrediting agencies or the regulator may request clarifications or changes to the courses before granting accreditation.
 The Dean of Studies in consultation with the relevant School, will oversee and coordinate the necessary responses to those requests.
 Where the changes to the course affect the course outcomes, structure, or Christian Ethos of the course, those changes must be approved by the Academic Board.
-Where the changes call in to questions the viability of the course, those changes must be approved by the Board.
-Other changes can be subsequently ratified by the Academic Board after being agreed upon by the accrediting agency or regulator.
+Where the changes call in to question the viability of the course, those changes must be approved by the Governing Board.
+Any other changes can be ratified by the Academic Board after being agreed upon by the accrediting agency or regulator.

 3 Accreditation of Courses

-Courses are formally accredited when notified by the regulator and where accreditation is required by an accrediting agency, the accrediting agency.
+Courses are formally accredited when notified by the regulator and the professional accrediting agency, where required.

 4 Post-Accreditation of Course